farhann-saleem/Mnist-classification/README.md

 cd Mnist-classification

 Install the required libraries:
-Create a requirements.txt file with the following content:
+For a streamlined setup, you can create a requirements.txt file with the following content:

 numpy
 scikit-learn
 matplotlib
 jupyter

-Then, install them using pip:
+Then, install all dependencies with a single command:

 pip install -r requirements.txt